 It is because of things like this, as well as not having to play for Shyft’s services since we get paid with the move, that people have managed to save up to $600.
 A nice sum to keep in your back pocket.

 Furthermore, if you are moving due to your company being relocated then we have you covered as well.
-We will appoint a Move Assistant to every employee that is relocating due to work obligations.
+We will appoint a Move Coach to every employee that is relocating due to work obligations.
 Plus, if you are an employer you can use a Shyft Card.

 This is a secure platform that allows you to transfer relocation allowance to all your employees to aid them with their moving process, directly.
 Also, you can keep up to date with how the funds are going.
 You can check up on it through the easy to use the table.
 This is just a bonus feature of Shyft that we wanted to mention.
 Just in case you are in the corporate moving boat.